- Assessing Livestock Production Practices on Small-Scale Multi-Species Farms Located on Floreana Island, Galapagos Islands , ANIMALS (2023)

-- Feasibility of a blind perineural injection technique for brachial plexus blockade in eastern box turtles (Terrapene carolina carolina): a cadaver study , VETERINARY ANAESTHESIA AND ANALGESIA (2021)
+- Evaluation of lidocaine for brachial plexus blockade in eastern box turtles (Terrapene carolina carolina) , VETERINARY ANAESTHESIA AND ANALGESIA (2023)

 To provide medical, surgical, and preventive care support to the collection animals of the North Carolina Museum of Natural Sciences.
 Said care will include physical examination, diagnostic techniques, the administration of medications, surgery, and necropsy examination when appropriate.